 Regulatory tables

-From birth to one year of age, experts recommend that you monitor your height and weight parameters on a monthly basis.
-WHO recommends monitoring the main indicators of the normal development of a child according to a special table (table 1):
+From birth to one year of age, experts recommend monitoring height and weight parameters on a monthly basis.
+WHO recommends tracking the main indicators of normal child development using a special table (Table 1):

-Normative indicators of weight and height of children under the age of 1 year by months
+Standard indicators of weight and height of children under 1 year of age by month

-Child's age, months Weight norm, kilograms Growth rate, centimeters
+Child's age, months Weight norm, kilograms Height norm, centimeters

 1 3,6-4,8 3,9-5,1 51,7-55,6 52,8-56,7